Huntington Bancshares

-At the end of the 2021 fiscal year, Huntington was the nation's #1 originator of SBA 7(a) loans.
+The company is ranked 466th on the Fortune 500 as of 2024.
+It is on the list of largest banks in the United States.
+It is the largest originator of SBA 7(a) loans.

 History

+20th century

 P. W. Huntington formed P. W. Huntington & Company in 1866, operating on the northwest corner of High and Broad Streets; the site now houses the regional headquarters for rival U.S. Bancorp.
 Huntington built its first five-story building in 1878, on the intersection's southwest corner.
-Four out of five sons of P. W. would become partners during the 1890s and early 1900s.
+Four of P. W.'s five sons became partners during the 1890s and early 1900s.
 The bank was incorporated in 1905 as The Huntington National Bank of Columbus.
 Huntington died in 1918 shortly after turning the bank over to his sons.

 Francis Huntington became president and provided active leadership for 14 years.
 In 1915, the bank received limited trust powers.
-In 1922, the bank received full trust powers from the Federal Reserve System.
-In 1923, Huntington purchased Columbus-based the State Savings Bank & Trust Company and the Hayden-Clinton National Bank of Columbus, swelling its capital base.
+In 1922, it received full trust powers from the Federal Reserve System.
+In 1923, Huntington purchased Columbus-based State Savings Bank & Trust Company and the Hayden-Clinton National Bank of Columbus, swelling its capital base.

 In 1958, Huntington acquired the Columbus-based The Market Exchange Bank Company.
-In 1962, Huntington acquired both First National Bank of Grove City and The People's Bank of Canal Winchester.
-In 1963, Huntington acquired both The Columbus Savings Bank and the Columbus-based The Northern Savings Bank.
-In 1966, Huntington Bancshares Incorporated (HBI) was established as a bank holding company.
+In 1962, it acquired both First National Bank of Grove City and The People's Bank of Canal Winchester.
+In 1963, it acquired both The Columbus Savings Bank and the Columbus-based The Northern Savings Bank.
+In 1966, it reorganized as a holding company, Huntington Bancshares Incorporated.
 In 1967, Huntington Bancshares acquired the Washington Court House-based The Washington Savings Bank.
 In 1969, it acquired the Ashland-based Farmers Bank.
-In 1970, it also acquired the Bowling Green-based The Bank of Wood County Company, the Toledo-based The Lucas County State Bank, and Lagonda National Bank of Springfield.
-In 1971, Huntington Bancshares acquired First National Bank & Trust Company of Lima, The Woodville State Bank, and the Kent-based The Portage National Bank.
+In 1970, it also acquired the Bowling Green-based Bank of Wood County Company, the Toledo-based Lucas County State Bank, and Lagonda National Bank of Springfield.
+In 1971, it acquired First National Bank & Trust Company of Lima, The Woodville State Bank, and the Kent-based Portage National Bank.
 In 1972, it acquired The First National Bank of Wadsworth and The First National Bank of Kenton, also establishing the first 24-hour, fully automated banking office.